Stay in touch

 1. What is anastrozole?

-Anastrozole is a drug used to treat breast cancer in women who have gone through the menopause.
+Anastrozole is a hormone therapy drug used to treat breast cancer in women who have gone through a natural menopause (when periods stop).
+It can also be used in premenopausal women having ovarian suppression (treatment to stop the ovaries working).

 You may also hear it called Arimidex, which is its best-known brand name.
 There are a number of other brands of anastrozole, all of which contain the same dose of the drug.